beto-rodriguez/SuperXml/README.md

 # Templator (Tor)

-Templator (Tor) is just a light weight and easy to use templating engine library, useful to create string, xml and Html Templates.
+Templator (Tor) is just a light weight and easy to use template engine library, useful to create string, Xml and Html Templates.

 Why another template engine?
   * Multi-type support.
   * Math expressions.
-  * **AngularJs (1.*)**-like markup, from google has a lot of support and if you are familiar with it your are familiar with this library
+  * **AngularJs (1.*)**-like markup, if you are familiar with it you’re are familiar with this library.
-  * Support for nested elements. you can nest all commands you need.
+  * Support for nested elements.
-  * Expression filters, for example make an integer (10) to $10.00
+  * Expression filters, for example make an integer `24` compile like `$24.00`.
-  * Open source, do what ever you need with this code, improve it (please), remove features, for comercial and no commercial purposes.
+  * Open source, do whatever you need with this code, improve it (please), remove features, for commercial and no commercial purposes.
 [License](https://github.com/beto-rodriguez/Templator/blob/master/LICENSE.txt).

 #Install
 From visual studio go to `Tools` -> `Nuget Package Manager` -> `Package Manager Console` then in the `Package Manager console` write the next command.
 ```
 Install-Package Tor
 ```
-once it is installed you can use the `Compiler` class, you can find it at namespace `Templator`.
+Once it is installed you can use the `Compiler` class, you can find it at namespace `Templator`.
-#How to use It?
+#How to use it?
  1. Create a `Compiler` class
  2. Add as many elements to the `Scope` as you need
- 3. Feed your template and get the result
+ 3. Feed your `Template` and get the result

 # Example 1, Hello World
 ```
 // 1.
-Create a copiler class
+Create a compiler class
 Compiler compiler = new Compiler();

-// 2. add Elements to your Scope, the first parameter is key, second is value
+// 2.
+Add Elements to your Scope, the first parameter is key, second is value
 //      key:    the 'variable name' for the compiler
-//      value:  the value of the varialbe in this case the string "world"
+//      value:  the value of the variable in this case the string "world"
 compiler.AddElementToScope("name", "world")

 //3.
 Call the compile Method and feed the template t get the result